Solar eclipse of April 11, 2051

-A partial solar eclipse will occur on Tuesday, April 11, 2051.
+A partial solar eclipse will occur at the Moon's descending node of orbit between Monday, April 10 and Tuesday, April 11, 2051, with a magnitude of 0.9849.
 A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
 A partial solar eclipse occurs in the polar regions of the Earth when the center of the Moon's shadow misses the Earth.

-The umbral shadow of the moon will pass just above the north pole of the earth.
+The umbral shadow of the Moon will pass just above the North Pole.
 It will be the largest partial solar eclipse in 21st century.

-The maximal phase of the partial eclipse (0.98) will be recorded in Barents Sea.
-The eclipse will be observed on the north-east of Europe and practically throughout in Asia, on north on Canada and Greenland and everywhere in US state Alaska.
+The maximal phase of the partial eclipse (0.98) will be recorded in the Barents Sea.
+The partial solar eclipse will be visible for parts of Asia, Alaska, and western Canada.

+Eclipse details

+Shown below are two tables displaying details about this particular solar eclipse.
+The first table outlines times at which the Moon's penumbra or umbra attains the specific parameter, and the second table describes various other parameters pertaining to this eclipse.

+Eclipse season

+This eclipse is part of an eclipse season, a period, roughly every six months, when eclipses occur.
+Only two (or occasionally three) eclipse seasons occur each year, and each season lasts about 35 days and repeats just short of six months (173 days) later; thus two full eclipse seasons always occur each year.
+Either two or three eclipses happen each eclipse season.
+In the sequence below, each eclipse is separated by a fortnight.